arunstan/my-gutenberg/README.md

 ## Further improvements

-- Add proper typings
 - Extract the book chapters and save only relevant data in DB - Can help in AI analysis too
 - Add pagination for the API route for returning the list of books user has accessed
-- Update the "My Books" page to show a card and list based layout
 - Use i18n